-Example 4: A 4-year-old student with a disability attends a community-based childcare center.
-The student's only special education services are speech therapy and support services, provided by the speech therapist.
-The speech therapist provides services 30 minutes twice a week and consults with the childcare provider for 30 minutes once a week.
+Example 4: A 4-year-old student with a disability attends a community-based child care center.
+The only special education services the student receives are speech therapy and support services, which are provided by the speech therapist.
+The speech therapist provides services 30 minutes twice a week and consults with the child care provider for 30 minutes once a week.
 An aide is in the classroom 2 hours a day 5 days week to provide support services to the student.